European shares touch 1-week low after weak China data hits miners

 turmoil that has hurt business sentiment.

-services group sold a 6 percent stake at a discount on Monday.
+oil services group sold a 6 percent stake at a discount on

 Shares in French supermarket retailer Casino also